Nikithamboks25/HTML-CSS/README.md

   <b>Class Attribute: </b> Are commonly used, that allows the assigning of a resuable name to any element, which can then be styled using CSS for all elements sharing that class.

-  <b>ID Attribute: </b> similar to class attribute, but allows use of unique names once on the entire HTML page
+  ID Attribute: <b> similar to class attribute, but allows use of unique names once on the entire HTML page
 </ul>